 The normal temperature for an infant is about 97.5 degrees Fahrenheit.
 Temperatures that are slightly higher or lower may also be deemed normal, depending on the environment and context that the child is in.
-To be considered as a fever, one has to reach a temperature of at least 100.4 F.
+To be considered a fever, one has to reach a temperature of at least 100.4 Fahrenheit.

 Your child may be above the normal temperature and is already having a fever if he or she has the following symptoms: feels warm to the touch (on the forehead, back, or stomach), is sweaty or clammy, or has flushed cheeks.
 If your child is feeling warm, get a thermometer to measure his or her temperature right away.

 There are many different kinds of digital thermometers that you can get from pharmacies and supermarkets.
 These will be able to provide you with a fast and accurate temperature reading and are generally considered to be the best and safest option when taking your child’s temperature.

 In order to take your child’s temperature, you must get them in a comfortable position for both you and them.
 Slide the end of the thermometer underneath their armpit.
 Hold their arm against their body in order to keep the thermometer in place.